-7.2 What are the sanctions for failing to appoint a Data Protection Officer where required?
+8.2 What are the sanctions for failing to appoint a Data Protection Officer where required?

 Failure to appoint a Data Protection Officer (person or department) is not expressly catalogued as an infringement in the Law.
-However, Section XIX of Article 63 of the FLPPDHPP contains a "catch all" provision that considers as an infringement any failure to comply with the obligations set forth in the Law.
-Therefore, failure to appoint a DPO has to be deemed an administrative infringement.
+However, Section XIX of Article 63 of the FLPPDHPP contains a "catch all" provision that considers any failure to comply with the obligations set forth in the Law to be an infringement.
+Therefore, failure to appoint a Data Protection Officer must be deemed an administrative infringement.
 Nevertheless, there is no express sanction in the law for the infringements referred to in Section XIX above.

-7.3 Is the Data Protection Officer protected from disciplinary measures, or other employment consequences, in respect of his or her role as a Data Protection Officer?
+8.3 Is the Data Protection Officer protected from disciplinary measures, or other employment consequences, in respect of his or her role as a Data Protection Officer?